Compartmental-reaction diffusion framework for microscale dynamics of extracellular serotonin in brain tissue: Numerical experiments

 With this geometry in mind, we start by only letting the fibers furthest left ($j = 1$) and furthest right ($j = 5$) of the five fibers fire at 2 Hz, which amounts in our reduced system with the 1-D section in $\bR^2$ to the left and right varicosity firing.
 We will begin by considering three snapshots of the serotonin concentration in time: 1) during the first firing event, 2) in the middle of the time interval until the second firing event, and 3) just before the start of the second firing event).
 First, we find that when the serotonin is initially released, the concentration at and around varicosities on the firing fibers ($j = 1$ and $5$) transiently increase (Figure \ref{fig:snapshots_lineboundaryfiring2Hz}, top-left panel).
 Serotonin then diffuses away and gets removed locally at all varicosities via Michaelis-Menten reuptake (i.e., SERT), so much as that, by the next time points, the system shows little serotonin remaining in the 1-D slice (Figure \ref{fig:snapshots_lineboundaryfiring2Hz}, top-middle/right panels).

 Considering similar snapshots during a firing event at a later point in time (i.e., after the system has been allowed to equilibrate), we find similar dynamics as before (Figure \ref{fig:snapshots_lineboundaryfiring2Hz}, bottom row).
-This indicates that under this geometry and firing rates, the serotonin concentration is able to return close to baseline, without spreading significantly to nearby varicosities.
-This is further demonstrated by considering the lower-bound steady-states $\sfE_\infty^\freq[v_j]$, $j\in\{1, ..., 5\}$ of Proposition \ref{prop:period-ave}, which remain close (though slightly above) to baseline for $j=2, 3,$ and $4$ (Figure \ref{fig:snapshots_lineboundaryfiring2Hz}, small horizontal black bars).
+This indicates that, under this geometry and firing rates, the serotonin concentration is able to return close to baseline, without spreading significantly to nearby varicosities.
+This is further demonstrated by considering the lower-bound steady-states, converted to be in the appropriate units, $\sfE_\infty^\freq[\nu_j]\cdot c/L^2$ for $j\in\{1, ..., 5\}$, of Proposition \ref{prop:period-ave}, which remain close (though slightly above) to baseline for $j\in\{2, 3, 4\}$ (Figure \ref{fig:snapshots_lineboundaryfiring2Hz}, small horizontal black bars).

 This investigation can be repeated for the same geometry but under different firing frequencies.
-We will specifically consider the fibers firing at 16 Hz firing and 64 Hz (Figures \ref{fig:snapshots_lineboundaryfiring16Hz} and \ref{fig:snapshots_lineboundaryfiring64Hz}).
+We will specifically consider the fibers firing at 16 Hz firing and 64 Hz (Figures \ref{fig:snapshots_lineboundaryfiring16Hz} and \ref{fig:snapshots_lineboundaryfiring64Hz}, respectively).
 In these cases, we see that the firing rate is high enough such that the serotonin reaches the middle three varicosities, leading to a significant serotonin `reservoir' that lasts between the firing events.

-Continuing with the same geometry and firing configuration (i.e., varicosities at $j=1$ and $5$ fire at 2 Hz), we now examine the dynamics across time \textit{within} the five varicosity neighborhoods, which correspond to the height of the magenta dots in Figure~\ref{fig:snapshots_lineboundaryfiring2Hz} multiplied by $L^2/c$ to obtain total concentrations (Figure~\ref{fig:2Hz}, solid lines), compared to the lower bounds $\sfE^\freq_\infty[v_j]$ mentioned in Proposition \ref{prop:period-ave} (dashed lines) and the period-averages $\sfE^\freq_t[u_j]$ (dash-dotted lines).
-Due to the symmetry, we expect to dynamics for varicosities $j = 1$ and $j = 2$ to precisely match those of $j = 4$ and $j = 5$, respectively, and confirm that to be the case in our numerical simulations.
-We also find a tight agreement between the lower bound $\sfE^\freq_\infty[v_j]$ and $\sfE^\freq_t[u_j]$ early on in the simulations (Figure~\ref{fig:2Hz}, left), which continues to later time points as well (Figure~\ref{fig:2Hz}, right).
+Continuing with the same geometry and firing configuration (i.e., varicosities at $j=1$ and $j=5$ fire at 2 Hz), we now examine the dynamics across time \textit{within} each of the five varicosity neighborhoods.
+These correspond to the height of the magenta dots in Figure~\ref{fig:snapshots_lineboundaryfiring2Hz}, scaled by $L^2/c$ to convert concentrations to total amounts (Figure~\ref{fig:2Hz}).
+In both the initial transient (left column) and several periods later, once the system has settled into its periodic steady-state (right column), $\mu_j(\tau)$ is dominated by sharp spikes at the firing sites $j=1$ and $j=5$, with smaller, delayed responses at the non-firing sites hidden beneath them on the shared vertical scale.
+The symmetry of the arrangement implies that the dynamics at $j = 1$ and $j = 2$ should exactly match those of $j = 5$ and $j = 4$, respectively, and our numerical simulations confirm this.